Busted (band): 2000–2002: Formation, Busted and rise to fame

-James Bourne and Matt Willis originally auditioned for another band which neither of them made it into.
-They remained friends for a number of years and wrote material together.
-Willis claimed that they had been inspired by Green Day, Blink-182 and BBMak.
-Busted were formed in early 2000, after open auditions were held by Warner Music to form a new band, and originally consisted of Bourne, Willis, Ki Fitzgerald and Owen Doyle, although this version of the band broke up later that year.
-Charlie Simpson and Tom Fletcher auditioned to be in the band and were both offered a place to complete the line-up.
-24 hours later, however, Busted's manager told Fletcher via a phone call that the band was to go ahead as a trio, comprising Bourne, Willis and Simpson.
+James Bourne and Matt Willis originally auditioned for other bands which neither of them made it into.
+They remained friends for a number of years and wrote material together, which Willis claimed was inspired by BBMak, Blink-182 and the American Pie 2 soundtrack.
+Initially known as The Termites, Busted were formed in 2000 after open auditions were held by Prestige Artist Management to form a new band.
+The line-up consisted of Bourne, Willis, Ki Fitzgerald and Owen Doyle, although this version of the band broke up in October 2001.

+Looking to find a new band member, Willis and Bourne placed an ad in NME magazine, titled "Guitarist and singer wanted for pop band…".
+Auditions were held at Pineapple Studios in Covent Garden in October 2001.
+Charlie Simpson and Tom Fletcher were both offered a place to complete the line-up, but Busted's manager told Fletcher via a phone call a few days later that the band was to go ahead as a trio, comprising Bourne, Willis and Simpson.

 The band was launched in August 2002, making their first appearance on the cover of Smash Hits with the headline: "Meet Busted: They're Going to Be Bigger than Rik Waller!", making it a first for any pop band to appear on the magazine's cover before releasing a single.
 Their debut single, "What I Go to School For", inspired by a teacher that Willis had a crush on at school, was finally released in September 2002.
-It reached number three on the UK Singles Chart.
-Their debut album Busted was then released, initially charting only around the UK Top 30 and receiving mixed reviews from critics however, it went on to peak at number 2.
+It reached number three on the UK Singles Chart and was later performed in a girls school after the students won a BRMB competition.
+Their debut album, Busted, was then released, initially charting only around the UK Top 30 and receiving mixed reviews from critics however, it went on to peak at number 2.
 The follow-up "Year 3000", which was written about Bourne's obsession with the film Back to the Future, then followed in January 2003, reaching number two in the UK chart.
 In April, their third single, "You Said No" became their first number one.
 British Hit Singles & Albums certified them as the first act ever to have their debut three singles enter the top three in an ascending order.

 Recording began for their second album while the debut album was re-released with new tracks and an enhanced CD section.
 It would go on to sell 1.2 million copies by the end of the year.
 The debut album's final single, "Sleeping with the Light On", reached number 3 in August 2003, beaten to number one by Blu Cantrell's "Breathe".